MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/platform-capabilities-and-apis/case-study-using-the-stabilization-plane-to-reduce-holographic-turbulence.md

 ---
-title: Case study - Using the stabilization plane
+title: Using the stabilization plane to reduce holographic turbulence
 description: Explore how our development team used the stabilization plane to reduce holographic turbulence in a mixed reality application.
 author: bstrukus
-ms.author: bestruku
+ms.author: v-vtieto
-ms.date: 03/21/2018
+ms.date: 08/16/21
 ms.topic: article
-keywords: Windows Mixed Reality, holograms, stabilization, case study, mixed reality headset, windows mixed reality headset, virtual reality headset
+keywords: Windows Mixed Reality, holograms, stabilization, case study, mixed reality headset, windows mixed reality headset, virtual reality headset, stability, stabilization plane
 ---

-# Case study - Using the stabilization plane to reduce holographic turbulence
+# Using the stabilization plane to reduce holographic turbulence

 Working with holograms is often tricky.
 Moving around a space and looking at holograms from all different angles provides a level of immersion that isn't available on a normal computer screen.
 Keeping these holograms in place and looking realistic is a technical feat accomplished by both the Microsoft HoloLens hardware and the intelligent design of holographic apps.